Typeform/create-api-gem/README.md

 `form = UpdateFormRequest.execute(form).form`

-If you want to use an existing form of yours, you can do so like so
+If you want to use an existing form of yours, you can do so like this

 `form = RetrieveFormRequest.execute(Form.new(id: 'your-form-id-goes-here')).form`